Thyroid Cancer

 Classification of thyroid carcinomas.

-Thyroid cancers are divided into following categories:
+Thyroid cancers are divided into the following categories:

 - Papillary Thyroid Carcinoma